Songonge/Data-Analytics-Projects/All Projects/Credit Scoring/Credit Scoring Report.md

 5.	**Housing and Credit Policy**
    * For renters and those with "free housing," introduce additional collateral requirements or pre-approval processes to mitigate risk.
 6.	**Enhanced Monitoring of 'Bad Risk' Loans**
-   * Use predictive analytics to identify early warning signals for borrowers categorized as "bad risk" and implement intervention strategies (e.g., repayment reminders, restructuring options).
+   * Use predictive analytics to identify early warning signals for borrowers categorized as "bad risk" and implement intervention strategies (e.g., repayment reminders, and restructuring options).

 ## Conclusion
 The dashboard reveals that a large portion of loans are issued to younger borrowers (20–40 years old) with minimal financial reserves and are concentrated in car-related purposes.
 While most borrowers fall under the "good risk" category, a significant proportion are still high-risk borrowers.